Expert Tips on How to Paint Your Walls Like a Pro

 Picking a shade can feel overwhelming, but Kendra Amin-Dufton and Brad Dufton, interior designers and color consultants at Color Theory Boston, have been advising clients for years and can help you, too.

 First, think about what you’re drawn to.
-Do you tend toward cool tones (blue, green, purple), or are warm tones (red, orange, yellow) more your thing?
+Do you lean toward cool tones (blue, green, purple), or are warm tones (red, orange, yellow) more your thing?
 You can pinpoint the undertones of a color by looking at the darkest color at the bottom of a paint strip; this is the “true” color.

 In addition to your likes (and dislikes), think about what you’d like the color to do for the room.
 “Warm colors can be stimulating, so try them in spaces where you might want to encourage movement, like a hallway,” says Amin-Dufton.
 Cool tones, which can feel clean and crisp, are often used in tight spaces like the bathroom and laundry room.
 Choosing a wall color that’s in the same family will tie the room together.
 Going for a contrasting color will give you a bolder look.

-2. Find a Finish
+2. Find the Right Finish

 Once you have your color, it’s time to figure out what finish you want.
 This comes down to two things: looks and practicality.

-3. Get Your Gear
+3. Grab Your Gear

-Shopping list!
+Time to make your shopping list!
 For priming the walls, you’ll need a paint scraper to get rid of any peeling paint or small bumps and a spackling kit and a putty knife for filling holes.
 To keep the paint where you want it (only on the walls), pick up a drop cloth to cover the floor and some blue painter’s tape to protect the ceiling and trim.

 Grab an edging brush to help you get the spots that a roller can’t reach.
 Don’t skimp here.
 A high-quality brush will make it easy to get clean, straight lines, which will give your paint job a professional look.
 To make quick work of the rest of the room, pick up a pack of nine-inch paint rollers, a roller frame, a telescoping painter’s rod (for tall walls and ceilings), and a paint tray.

-Tip: Dunking your brush wastes paint.
+Pro tip: Dunking your brush wastes paint.
 The paint should go only one-third to halfway up the bristles.

 4. Prep Your Walls